-California has a state law known as “Megan’s Law” or Penal Code Section 290 which sets down the rules for the sex offender registry.
+California has a state law known as “Megan’s Law” under the California Penal Code (CPC) § 290 which sets down the rules for the sex offender registry.
 This law contains a specific list of criminal offenses that require registration.

-- You must register if you were convicted of almost any California sex crime
+- You must register if you were convicted of almost any California sex crime.

-- You must register if you were convicted of an equivalent crime in another state
+- You must register if you were convicted of an equivalent crime in another state.

-- You must go to local authorities in your city or county and formally register (in Los Angeles, this means you register with a REACT officer at your local community LAPD station)
+- You must go to local authorities in your city or county and formally register.
+In Los Angeles, this means you register with a REACT officer at your local community LAPD station.

-- You must provide your address, contact info, and a wide variety of other personal information
+- You must provide your address, contact info, and a wide variety of other personal information.

-- You must update this information annually and or any time you move/your information changes
+- You must update this information annually and or any time you move/your information changes.

-What happens if I fail to register as a sex offender in Los Angeles?
+What Happens if I Fail to Register as a Sex Offender in Los Angeles?